 If the employee is not working more than 6 hours, then the meal break may be waived, so long as both the employee and employer agree to do so.

-Of course there are additional rules if an employee works a longer shift.
+And if an employee works a longer shift:

 - Employee is not working more than 12 hours that day.

 - Both employer and employee agree to waive the break.